AI FundamentalsModule 3

 Technical Snippet: The 'Error Correction' Prompt

-If your tool is failing, add this "Correction Layer" to your system prompt:
+If your tool is failing, add this "Correction Layer" to your system prompt.
+This ensures a consistent and predictable response, which is vital for integration with other systems or for providing clear feedback to users.

 markdown